SolemmaLLC/ClimateStudioDocs/docs/addObjects.rst

 .. _Thermal Analysis: thermalModel.html

 Ground
-	If a surface is defined as `ground`, it is assumed that it touches ground at the constant monthy temperature set under `Advanced EnergyPlus settings`_.
+	If a surface is defined as `ground`, it is assumed that it touches ground at the constant monthly temperature set under `Advanced EnergyPlus settings`_.
 Ground surfaces are colored in green.
 Please note that nearly every thermal model needs ground surfaces as the building otherwise floats above the ground as if on stilts.

 .. _Advanced EnergyPlus settings: EnergyPlus.html